HomeDev GuideRecipesAPI Reference

 Visual Builder has several built-in elements that you can add to columns by selecting Add Element (+) > element name as shown in the following image.

-Administrators can also define other elements.
+Administrators can define additional elements.
 See Create a content type

 An element can be as simple as a Heading with a single text input field, or more complex, like the Testimonial element.
 They can have optional and required input fields.